NIKSS-vSwitch/nikss/docs/C API.md

 ## P4 extern entries

 A context itself is unable to alter entries in an extern, except for deleting all of entries.
-For this purpose, `entry` objects, which operates on a single entry or all entries.
+For this purpose, `entry` objects exist, which operates on a single entry or all entries.
 Possible operations (not available for all externs) for such entries are:
 - **add** or **insert**: add a new entry which did not exist before for given key/index.
 - **update**: modify value of an existing entry or of all entries if key/index is not provided within entry.